 Going to therapy implies someone has trauma or emotional distress that needs addressing.
 I am not convinced my dreams are damaging to my conscious self.
 Freudians and Pentecostal would disagree with me.
 If the ad had taken a stance and attempted to convince me, I would have been more interesting.

 9 – LSD Lights the Way

-Weirdly, the store names are very tiny on the bottom red bar.
-Hillsdale is wonderful, but I think to squint real hard to see why.
+Weirdly, the store names are displayed in tiny font on the bottom red bar.
+Hillsdale is wonderful, but I need to squint real hard to see why.
 Instead of the doodle, which defies perspective physics, I would have listed the stores.

 10 – Toilets for Special People

 Without commas, my mind races to conjure up the very specific caricature described.
 Grammar helps, but they could have also used bullet points.

 The notice beg many questions… what age defines the elderly?
 Why do children get special treatment?
 How many pregnant people are there in this building that the overflow requires a designated toilet?
 Does the disabled elderly pregnant child exist?